mkhangg/refined_panoptic_mapping/README.md

 The *flat* dataset can be downloaded from the original [ASL Datasets](https://projects.asl.ethz.ch/datasets/doku.php?id=panoptic_mapping).

-Run the [panoptic_mapping/flat_dataset/run1/download.sh](panoptic_mapping/flat_dataset/run1/download.sh) shell script to download the dataset.
+Refer to the [panoptic_mapping/flat_dataset/run1/download.sh](panoptic_mapping/flat_dataset/run1/download.txt) file to download the dataset.
 Remember to change the `path` to your desired destination.

 ```
 export FLAT_DATA_DIR="you/path/to/flat/dataset"